Frequently Asked Questions

 Product Reviews / Giveaways / Prizes

-The Webcast Beacon Network will be opening up to original article submissions for tutorials, guides, event reports, and editorials… perhaps reviews and other types of things, too, but not at first.
+The Webcast Beacon Network is open to original article submissions for tutorials, guides, event/convention reports, interviews, and editorials… perhaps other things as well.

 We may also allow MP3 recordings of submitted articles.
 Verbal versions of articles will not be required, but can help give some extra pizzazz in some cases.
-In addition to actual articles, we will also look into original video submissions, as well as things like Kickstarter promotions.
+In addition to actual articles, and possibly audio contributions, we will also look into original video submissions.

-Ah, yes, Becky Beacon has been The Webcomic Beacon’s “cover girl” for over 3 years!
-She’s graced many episode covers of The Webcomic Beacon’s main programming, many of which have been drawn by guests and listeners!
+Ah, yes, Becky Beacon has been The Webcomic Beacon’s “cover girl” for over 5 years!
+She’s graced many episode covers of The Webcomic Beacon’s main programming, many of which have been drawn by over 100 guests and listeners!

 Becky is our cover girl, of sorts.
 Normally she’s an average build, average height woman, with a bit of pudge.
 She has long brown hair and blue eyes.
 She’s also a non-verbal mute (but not deaf); she smiles a lot, but is socially shy.
 A nice seemingly average girl that can do anything, really!

 Anyone can draw Becky for us.
 So far, we’ve used every single contribution for an episode cover.
 Well, some are in a waiting line until we get a show.
 Sometime we hold them because they may go well with a particular topic, or a guest may have made an art for a specific show.

 Generally, there are very few rules for drawing her.
 If you go into more of a “adult” theme, please ask first.
 Becky is talented, but is socially shy.
 She is a non-verbal mute, so no word balloons (it’s ironic she works in “radio”).
 Text is not recommended.
 If you use background or include your own characters WITH Becky, keep it simple. remember we need to add our own text and information for the covers.